Farm Assist is a means-tested payment for low income farmers. To qualify for

 the basis of the 13 weeks before you claim.
 Not all of your income is taken

-into account. €20 per day (up to a maximum of €60) from casual work is
+into account. €20 per day (up to a maximum of €60) is deducted from your

-deducted from your assessable weekly earnings and then 60% of the balance is
+assessable weekly earnings and then 60% of the balance is assessed as weekly

-then 60% of the balance is assessed as weekly means.
-The weekly means is then
+60% of the balance is assessed as weekly means).

-People who were getting Farm Assist before 26 September 2007 and are still
+People who were getting Farm Assist before 26 September 2007 and who were

 Income from capital includes property, savings and investments.
 If you own